Home Events + News New NJ Rules are Frustrating Local Breweries

 About the Ruling

 In New Jersey, liquor licenses renew on June 30th of every year.
-This year upon the renewal process, brewers were notified of a special ruling from the NJABC, Limited Brewery Special Conditions.
+In 2022, upon the renewal process, brewers were notified of a special ruling from the NJABC, Limited Brewery Special Conditions.
 While every brewery in the state was required to go through the permitting renewal process, not every brewery was notified about the change, says Brian Kulbacki of Departed Soles Brewing Co.
 “Some breweries received the notification and some didn’t,” he said.
-Further, the timing of the notification was challenging because of the July 4th holiday and state lawmakers summer recess.
+Further, the timing of the notification was challenging because of the July 4th holiday and state lawmakers’ summer recess.
 Few details were available in advance of its release, and the state legislature being adjourned means there is no opportunity for recourse until it reconvenes in the fall.

 brewery beer barrels